SANGHATI23/accountable-interpretation/README.md

 ## Why I worked on this

-Genetic test results and clinical AI outputs are often treated as definitive once they are labeled or deployed.
+Genetic test results and clinical AI outputs in genomics are often treated as definitive once they are labeled or deployed.
 While working with public genomic databases, I noticed that many variant interpretations appear confident even though the underlying evidence is incomplete, outdated or disputed.

 Initially, I assumed this instability was rare.
 However, after manually examining multiple ClinVar records, it became clear that reclassification is not an exception but a recurring pattern.